pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 for installation.

 > **Note**
 > VMware recommends, but does not require, relocating images to a registry for installation.
-This section assumes you relocated images to a registry.
-Refer to the earlier section to fill in the variables.
+This section required that you relocate images to a registry.
+See the earlier section to fill in the variables.

 VMware recommends installing the Prisma Scanner objects in the existing `tap-install` namespace to keep the Prisma Scanner grouped logically with the other Tanzu Application Platform components.